 Additional Major To earn multiple majors, a student must complete all requirements in each major.
+A minimum of nine credits in the major must be unique to the major, and may not be duplicated in a second major.
 Some academic departments may limit the number of majors that are allowed to be earned within the department.
 Advanced Placement Credit A maximum of eight (8) semester credits per course will be awarded for Advanced Placement (AP) courses taken for one year during high school.
 Credit for AP exams is accepted (granted) as transfer credits from the Educational Testing Service.
 Original documentation from ETS is required and the credits are evaluated according to NNU standards.
 College credit will be granted on the basis of scores 3, 4, or 5 made on the Advanced Placement Examination of the College Entrance Board.
 The number of credits granted will be determined by the NNU Registrar.
 Credit will be granted as follows: